lgardner462/wa1/README.md

 * Once your account is created you will be added to the engaging1-users@mit.edu mailing list, this is how the admins will contact you about things like cluster maintanence and outages.

-* We have 3 main login nodes which can be reached
+* To access the cluster you will need to log into one of the following login nodes.

  - eofe4.mit.edu   running centos 6
  - eofe5.mit.edu   running centos 6
  - eofe7.mit.edu   running centos 7

-</h2> LOGGING IN WITH SSH ON WINDOWS</h2>
+<h2> LOGGING IN WITH SSH ON WINDOWS</h2>

 1. Download PuTTY [https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html] and run the executable.